kant/HackBox/README.md

 1. Can one user ever be on multiple projects in the same hackathon?
 2. Can the owner of a project change?
 3. Do projects ever exist outside of a hackathon, or in multiple hackathons?
 (I'm assuming not)
+4. I mentioned previously that if open sourcing this project is a goal, we may want to use the [knex](http://knexjs.org/) SQL builder because it's quite popular and supports more databases than any other such node.js library that I'm aware of.
+Unfortunately there's no official SQL Server support.
+Azure supports MySQL and that *is* supported.
+Should we use MySQL?
+5. In the same vein as #4 auth should ideally also be pluggable/flexible.
+To that end, I'd suggest the [Hapi.js "bell" library](https://github.com/hapijs/bell) which supports Microsoft Live auth, which is what we'd use here, but would also make it easy for people to use other auth providers like: GitHub, Google, Twitter, etc. It deals with normalizing user profiles between providers, and it would let us leverage existing Live profiles without having to do the manual DB dump/sync that was described.

 ## Running Locally